 The Department of Urology enjoys a national reputation for innovative patient care, outstanding fellowship and residency training, and basic and clinical research.

 Long a division of the Vanderbilt University Medical Center’s Section of Surgical Sciences, Urology became its own department in July 2018, thanks in part to our growth to more than 40 faculty members who push boundaries in clinical care and research in this complex specialty.

 We are home to one of the largest clinical faculties of any academic center in the country and national leaders in virtually every domain of urology.
-We are one of only a few urology departments nationally with adult and pediatric programs ranked in the top 10 by U.S. News & World Report.

 As an independent department, Urology continues to: